 Aside from mandatory regulatory requirements, businesses can benefit from standards and guidelines like ISO 27001, NIST Cybersecurity Framework (CSF), and SOC 2 Trust Security Criteria (TSC).
 These frameworks reference best practices and standards that can help organisations develop a robust cybersecurity strategy.
 By adopting these guidelines and complying with regulatory requirements, organisations can take a comprehensive and practical approach to building cybersecurity capabilities.

-With disastrous cyber breaches hitting the headlines every now and then, regulatory efforts are reflected in the updates of industry guidelines and standards – like ISO 27001 and MAS TRM.
+With disastrous cyber breaches hitting the headlines now and then, regulatory efforts are reflected in the updates of industry guidelines and standards – like ISO 27001 and MAS TRM.

 Increased focus on robust cloud security: